Tymberk93/Leaflet_Challenge/README.md

 Data points scale with magnitude level

-Data points colors change with depth level
+Data points colors change with depth level (I cannot get mine to color change)

 Each point has a tooltip with the Magnitude, the location and depth